 Digital Engagement Coordinator

 A recent graduate of Auburn University, Olivia began interning at CTC's Austin headquarters in May 2012.
-Assisting with program finances and office management, Olivia is joined the July medical team and experienced programs on the ground in Kenya first-hand.
-Back in the Austin office, Olivia is assisting with program development, social media, marketing and PR.
+Assisting with program finances and office management, Olivia joined a medical team in 2012 and experienced programs on the ground in Kenya first-hand.
+Back in the Austin office, Olivia is running our social media, marketing and PR, and assisting with program development.

 Emily is the HTC counselor at CTC's HIV Voluntary Counseling & Testing Center.
 She is in charge of community moblization and human rights education as well as the Grandparents Against Poverty and AIDS (GAPA) Project.